Our Nepal treks

 Tipping our crew is usual and allow 5% of the trip cost as a guideline.
 The western guides don't take tips.

 *Exploratory treks Is the golden age of exploration dead?
-Yep, more thoughts soon.
+Yep - my thoughts.

 Contact us